All clinicians practice in a safe and ethical manner. As such, we ensure equity to all patients.

 Each clinician has their own premises in different location, their own fee structure and means of settling such fees.
 Please ensure that you have familiarised yourself with the location, fees and how to settle such fees for the clinician(s) you choose to see.

 It is your responsibility to ensure you understand the cancellation and missed appointments policy of those clinicians you choose to work with.
 There will be some fees to pay for appointments not attended or cancelled too late to rearrange another client.

 Patients will be charged the full fee for a cancelled or missed session should they not rearrange such a session within 48 hours prior to an appointment.

 All clinicians have a legal duty to respect patient confidentiality, verbal and written, including data held on the computer system.

 Any other member of staff working with/at the premises of the clinician(s) you choose to see, are bound by confidentiality clauses in their contracts of employment, which prevents release of any information about you to any party.

-We will maintain accurate clinical records and comply with XXX standard to ensure the appropriate management of private, clinical information.
+We will maintain accurate clinical records and comply with an appropriate professional standard to ensure the appropriate management of private, clinical information.

 Information about you can only be given to outside bodies with your signed consent, which will be included in your clinical records.

 We will only correspondent to those addresses, emails, phone numbers etc that you provide.
 We assume in you providing such detail that you consent to these means being used to communicate with you.
 Should you not update your detail when these might change, we can’t accept responsibility for any breach of confidentiality.